Nuclear latency: Nuclear-threshold states

 Japan is considered a "paranuclear" state, with complete technical prowess to develop a nuclear weapon quickly, and is sometimes called being "one screwdriver's turn" from the bomb, as it is considered to have the materials and technical capacity to make a nuclear weapon at will.

-Iran is also considered a nuclear threshold state, and has been described being "a hop, skip, and a jump away" from developing nuclear weapons, with its advanced nuclear program capable of producing fissile material for a bomb in a matter of days if weaponized.
+Iran is also considered a nuclear threshold state, with its advanced nuclear program capable of producing fissile material for a bomb in a matter of days if weaponized.
+In the 21st century, many Western and Israeli politicians have argued for a more hawkish position on Iran's nuclear latency, stating "Iran can never have a nuclear weapon".
+Ahmad Bakhshayesh Ardestani, a member of the Iranian Parliament's National Security and Foreign Policy Committee ordered developing nuclear weapons.

 Other nuclear threshold states are Canada, Germany, the Netherlands, and Brazil.

 South Africa has successfully developed its own nuclear weapons, but dismantled them in 1989.
-Taiwan and South Korea have both been identified as "insecure" nuclear threshold states—states with the technical capability to develop nuclear weapons.
-South Korea had been involved in nuclear energy technology since the end of the Korean War, and possessed an active nuclear weapons program that was terminated in the mid-1970s with its signing of the Nuclear Non-Proliferation Treaty, while still engaging in some clandestine nuclear weapons research into the late 1980s, and the security motivations to seriously contemplate such an option—since the publishing of a Mitre Corporation report in 1977.
-US intelligence also believes Taiwan has designed devices suitable for nuclear testing.
+Taiwan and South Korea have both been identified as "insecure" nuclear threshold states—states with the technical capability to develop nuclear weapons and the security motivations to seriously contemplate such an option—since the publishing of a Mitre Corporation report in 1977.
+South Korea had been involved in nuclear energy technology since the end of the Korean War, and possessed an active nuclear weapons program that was terminated in the mid-1970s with its signing of the Nuclear Non-Proliferation Treaty, while still engaging in some clandestine nuclear weapons research into the late 1980s.
+In the late 1970s the US intelligence community believed Taiwan had designed devices suitable for nuclear testing.

 The number of states that are technically nuclear-latent has steadily increased as nuclear energy and its requisite technologies have become more available, but the number of states that are actually at the threshold status is limited.
 Nuclear latency does not presume any particular intentions on the part of a state recognized as being nuclear-latent.